Kermit the Frog puppeteer said he was fired for trying to collaborate

 "I did speak out against having understudies, the reason being that these characters are individuals and they always were,” he said.
 “Jim never had understudies within his organization."

+The Walt Disney Company did not immediately respond NBC News' request for comment.

-Whitmire, who has been with the Muppets since 1978, is the only other person to voice and perform Kermit since Henson’s death in May 1990.
+Whitmire, who has been with the Muppets since 1978, is the only person to voice and perform Kermit since Henson’s death in May 1990.
+In the time he has spent as Kermit, he has met with the Queen and presidents, but said melting the hearts of fans was his greatest joy as a puppeteer.

+"The reaction of people of every age ... it’s just overwhelming," Whitmire said.
+"I had to get past the point where I would tear up sometimes, you know, in order to just get through it.
+But even big burly grown crew people [would] start crying when they get their picture taken with Kermit, because it means so much."